 Closing: Conditions precedent to closing shall include, but not be limited to:

-A mutually acceptable Stock Purchase Agreement and Stockholders’ Agreement shall be executed and delivered.
+A mutually acceptable Product Purchase Agreement shall be executed and delivered.

-The Board of Directors of the Issuer shall have approved a capital budget and a general and administrative budget for fiscal 2000 that are acceptable to the Purchaser.

-Purchaser’s approval of the transaction.
+Purchaser’s and Issuer’s approval of the transaction.

 Other information and documents contemplated by definitive agreements as the Purchaser may reasonably request shall be provided.